animeshmohanty/animeshmohanty/README.md

 Animesh Here :zap: .

 :computer: I am a Computer Science Postgrad at the Australian National University.
-I was a Senior Software Engineer at Azentio Software where I am building a huge fintech SaaS application and I am also acting as a Product Manager.
+I was a Senior Software Engineer at Azentio Software where I was building a huge fintech SaaS application .
 I have been a founder's fellow at Tortoise being a part of their 0-1 journey and also a Founding member/Developer at Kaloory.

 :dollar: I was a Software Engineer in Societe Generale.